Discovering the True Definition of PTSD: Insights from a Collaborator with Personal Experience

 When you search online, you’ll often come across a standard definition of PTSD that fails to provide a true understanding.
 As someone who has personally interacted with thousands of individuals with PTSD and shares the same experience, I want to offer a different perspective.
 Here’s how I define it: PTSD occurs when your brain adapts in a healthy way to an unhealthy situation, leading to a constant surge of adrenaline that keeps you on high alert.
 This can make it challenging to sleep, relax, or feel comfortable in your own skin.
 Can you relate to this?
 When I share this definition with those who have PTSD, they light up, feeling truly understood.
 It’s a simple explanation that I haven’t seen anywhere else.

 PTSD is Not Just for Veterans!

-My views come from my unique position as a trauma specialist who has had the opportunity to interview thousands of people, and from my own experiences with PTSD.
-I have PTSD, but I was misdiagnosed by every doctor and therapist I had seen for 30 years.
-I didn’t even put it together until 10 years after I got my doctorate.
-But it was such a relief to finally realize what was going on for me!
-Are you one of the undiagnosed?
+This collaborator’s views come from a unique position as a trauma expert who has had the opportunity to interview thousands of people, and from personal experiences with PTSD.
+Having personally struggled with undiagnosed PTSD for 30 years, it was a relief to finally realize what was going on.

-If you or someone you know needs help, Waji online PTSD treatment programs can be started immediately and are accessible online anytime using your laptop or desktop computer. no therapist is required.
-Our powerful online rapid-eye-movement treatment for PTSD easily into any busy schedule.
-Within 21 day, our easy-to-use online proprietary healing process & powerful rapid-eye-movement technology aims to get you to a place where your trauma isn’t causing you severe pain or holding you back from being your best and happiest self.
+If you or someone you know needs help, Waji online PTSD treatment programs can be started immediately and are accessible online anytime using your laptop or desktop computer.
+No therapist is required.
+Our powerful online rapid-eye-movement treatment for PTSD easily fits into any busy schedule.
+Our easy-to-use online proprietary healing process and powerful rapid-eye-movement technology aim to get you to a place where your trauma isn’t causing you severe pain or holding you back from being your best and happiest self.
 Click here to learn more about online PTSD treatment and therapy.